Ohio father accused of killing his 3 young sons indicted on murder charges

 BATAVIA, Ohio (AP) — A grand jury has indicted an Ohio man accused of fatally shooting his three young sons on murder charges.

-Clermont County’s chief prosecutor of Municipal Court, David Gast, said during Doerman’s arraignment June 16 that Doerman lined his sons up and executed them with a rifle.
-At one point, one of the boys tried to flee into a nearby field but Doerman “hunted” his son down and brought him back to their home before killing him.
+Clayton Doerman, 7, Hunter Doerman, 4, and Chase Doerman, 3, were all killed.
+Prosecutors say he admitted to planning the shooting.

-Clayton Doerman, 7, Hunter Doerman, 4, and Chase Doerman, 3 all died at the scene despite the efforts of Clermont County Sheriff's Office deputies to revive them.
+“He was their world, he was their guardian and he executed them in cold blood," Gast said.

-The sheriff’s office said the 34-year-old mother, who was not identified, was outside the home and had suffered a gunshot to the hand while trying to shield her sons from their father.
+The sheriff’s office said the 34-year-old mother, who was not identified, was outside the home and was shot in the hand while trying to shield her sons from their father.

-Officials have not released a motive for the shootings.
-Doerman’s bail has been set at $20 million and he is currently being held at Clermont County Jail.
+Officials have not released a motive for the slayings, which occurred in Monroe Township, about 75 miles (120 kilometers) west of Columbus.
+Doerman’s bail has been set at $20 million and he is currently in the Clermont County Jail.

-Court records did not indicate whether he was represented by a lawyer at his arraignment and Clermont County's public defender's office declined to comment on if they represent him.
+Court records did not indicate whether he was represented by a lawyer at his arraignment.
+Clermont County's public defender's office declined to say whether they represent him.

 Credit: AP